SharePoint Tutorials

 $Web = Get-PnPWeb

-# Get the root folder of the library
+# Access the root folder of the specified document library

 $RootFolder = Get-PnPList -Identity $LibraryName -Includes RootFolder | Select -ExpandProperty RootFolder